kg-subsetting/preprint-biohackrxiv/README.md

 > TODO: Add a better version of the diagram
 ![Diagram presenting the different approaches \label{fig}](./schema.png)

+As a running example we departed from the GeneWiki project following [@Waagmeester2020].
+That paper a figure with a UML-like data model that represents the main concepts related with life sciences in the GeneWiki project.
+That figure was taken as the initial point and the goal was to obtain a wikidata subset that followed the data model represented in that figure.

+> [name=Labra] I am not sure if we can add a copy of that figure here or just refer to it...should we ask the publishers?

+We classify the activities in 4 parts:
+- Describing the subsets: how do we describe what subset of wikidata we are interested in?
+- Extraction techniques: which approach can we follow to extract the subset from wikidata?
+- Publishing and using the subset: once we have the subset, how do we publish it so it can be used?
+- Use cases: what use cases did we identify?

 ## Describing the subsets

+A first step to obtain a Knowledge Graph subset is to describe what we expect to extract.
+Given that we are talking about  really big data, this process must be done in a machine-processable way.
+Also, given that those subsets are intended to be used by people, they should be easily described by some domain experts.

-A first step to obtain a KG subset is to describe the entities and properties that are of interest for a given use case.
+A common use case is to define the boundaries of the subset by some topic identifying the type of entities or the properties that are of interest for a given use case.
-Next it is necessary to describe the bounderies of that subset in its larger context of all of Wikidata.
+Next, it is necessary to describe the bounderies of that subset in its larger context of all of Wikidata.

-We identified several possibilities:
+We identified several approaches to describe the subsets:
+- SPARQL Construct queries
+- Filtering by rule patterns
+- Shape Expressions and entity schemas
+- Defining a domain specific language

 ### SPARQL construct queries